The Best Black Friday Sales Ideas

 - Only about 18% of shoppers consolidate all of their shopping to the Black Friday-to-Cyber Monday weekend.

 - By the Black Friday and Cyber Monday period, shoppers have already completed 42% of their holiday shopping.

 Check your website’s speed

 Would you go to war without being well-armed?
 It’s no different than preparing for Black Friday (except the war part).
-Take a look at this page’s speed statistics and it may convince you about the importance of your site’s loading time:

 Start promoting your Black Friday sales early